Zuricho/ProteinDesignLabs/README.md

 🤩 Welcome to our curated list of computational protein design research labs!

 This list serves as a public reference for labs engaged in computational protein design research.
-While we've made every effort to be comprehensive, our knowledge may be limited.
+While we've made every effort to be comprehensive, our knowledge may be limited (mostly limited to labs in the US and China).
 We welcome suggestions for additions – please feel free to open new issues, and we'll update the list accordingly.

 > 📝 Note: The list was based on @[Zuricho](https://github.com/Zuricho)'s post on [Zhihu](https://zhuanlan.zhihu.com/p/710644612) in Chinese.
 The current version has been expanded and formatted with the assistance of @[Leo-T-Zang](https://github.com/Leo-T-Zang).